Searching for dark photons in hyperon decays

-In conclusion, we have entertained the possibility that massless dark photons exist and have nonnegligible flavor-changing magnetic-dipole couplings to down-type light quarks.
-Such interactions bring about FCNC hyperon decays into a lighter baryon plus missing energy carried away by the massless dark photon.
-We demonstrate that these hyperon modes can be powerful tools to probe the possible underlying NP, perhaps better than what kaon decays could offer.
-We illustrate this with a couple of examples from recent studies in the literature which take into account the existing restrictions from kaon and other sectors.
-Our findings reveal that one of these two scenarios is already in tension with the indirect bounds on hyperon decays with missing energy inferred from the available hyperon data.
-Further tests on the hyperon modes will come from ongoing experiments such as BESIII and future facilities such as super charm-tau factories.
-In the near future, BESIII is likely to be in a position to discover one or more of these hyperon modes or, if not, set stringent constraints on the $ds\overline\gamma$ coupling.
+In conclusion, we have entertained the possibility that massless dark photons exist and have nonnegligible flavor-changing dipole-type couplings to down-type light quarks.
+These kind of interactions induce FCNC hyperon decays into a lighter baryon plus missing energy carried away by the massless dark photon.
+We demonstrate that these hyperon modes can be a powerful tool to probe the underlying $s\to d\overline\gamma$ transition, perhaps more so than what kaon decays could offer.
+We illustrate this with a couple of examples from recent studies in the literature which take into account the current restrictions from the kaon sector.
+Our findings reveal that one of these two scenarios might already be in tension with the indirect bounds on hyperon decays with missing energy inferred from the available hyperon data.
+Further tests on the hyperon modes will expectedly come from ongoing experiments such as BESIII and future facilities such as super charm-tau factories.
+In the near future, BESIII will likely be in a position to discover one or more of these hyperon modes or, if not, set stringent limitations on the $ds\overline\gamma$ interactions.

 \acknowledgements

 We would like to thank Hai-Bo Li for information on experimental matters.
 This research was supported in part by the MOST (Grant No. MOST 106-2112-M-002-003-MY3).